dharay/SkyRoads/README.md

 ### INTRO
 An infinite runner game similar to temple run but theme of sky roads🚀 made in scene kit.
-Xcode
+Xcode - swift.

 ### Game Controls
 swipe left ⏪ ,right⏩ and top ⏫ to manoeuvre the ship, avoid cubes and going off the ramp